SahalN/starwars-rest-api/README.md

 - `character`: The name of the character (string).
 - `createdAt`: The date and time when the character was created (string).
 - `updatedAt`: The date and time when the character was last updated (string).
-- `movie`: An array of strings representing the movies the character appeared in.
+- `movie`: The name of the movies that the character appeared in.
 - `quotes`: Notable quotes from the character (string).

 Example character object: